The shifts got longer, a torrent of endless drops. Jumping from one remote to another, seek and destroy, pay attention and click.

 He blinked.
 The grey between mission loads held a bit long before a text order appeared: report to the command office.

 Tom unplugged.
 Why had he been pulled out?
 Shift end was hours off and all the rest of the squad were still in their hammocks, visored and rippling with muscle tremors.
-It was eerie to watch them, were submersed in battle and wriggling like maggots.
+It was eerie to watch them, submerged in battle and wriggling like maggots.

 Feasting on my skin.